Look where you look! Saliency-guided Q-networks for generalization in visual Reinforcement Learning: Acknowledgement

 \section{Acknowledgement}

 This project received funding from the French "Investing for the Future -- PIA3" program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
 The authors gratefully acknowledge the support of the DEEL project\footnote{\url{https://www.deel.ai/}}.
+Part of this work was performed using HPC resources from CALMIP (Grant 2022-P22034 and P21001)